postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

     ((IDisposable)meta.This).Dispose();
     ```

-- Introduce a private method with the real method implementation, and call this private member both from the interface member and from other templates.
+- Introduce a private method with the concrete method implementation, and call this private member both from the interface member and the templates.